 The Horizon of Growth

 "When does 'One Server' become 'One Cluster'?"
-This 1,500-word guide explores the logic of scaling and why visual auditing is the only way to prepare for the leap to enterprise orchestration in the modern era.
+This guide explores the logic of scaling and why visual auditing is the only way to prepare for the leap to enterprise orchestration in the modern era.

 1. The Scaling Threshold: Identifying the "Single-Node Ceiling"